-I am a Psychologist Candidate practicing under the supervision of Dr. Jeremy Sharp and Dr. Colleen Mondo.
-I recently graduated from University of Northern Colorado with a PhD in School Psychology and a Minor in Applied Statistics and Research Methods.
-I have provided clinical and assessment services in a community-based mental health clinic, private practice setting, university psychology clinic, residential treatment, and in various public-school settings.
-I completed my school-based internship in the Boulder Valley School District and my clinical-based internship in California at Casa Pacifica Centers for Children and Families.
+I am a Licensed Psychologist practicing in Fort Collins, Colorado.
+I graduated in May 2019 from the University of Northern Colorado with a PhD in School Psychology and a Minor in Applied Statistics and Research Methods.
+I have provided clinical and assessment services in a community-based mental health clinic, private practice setting, university psychology clinic, residential treatment center, and in various public-school settings.
+I most recently completed my postdoctoral residency at the Colorado Center for Assessment & Counseling under the supervision of Dr. Jeremy Sharp.

 I enjoy using the full scope of my degree by offering comprehensive psychological assessments for all ages and counseling for youth and young adults.
 Additionally, my training in school psychology has been paramount in helping to guide families in bridging the gap between mental health services and the school system.